 In accordance with the Company's risk management policy, natural gas contracts for difference are used to reduce the volatility of cash flows associated with highly probable forecast gas purchases due to the fluctuations in gas prices.
 As such these contracts for difference have been designated as cash flow hedges.
 The contracts are intended to hedge the volatility of the purchase price of gas for a period up to three years based on existing contracts of Tata Chemicals Europe Limited to supply soda ash and sodium bicarbonate to customers, and, by implication, the requirement for Tata Chemicals Europe Limited to purchase steam and electricity from the Company.
 The terms of the contracts match the terms of the hedged items.
 There were no highly probable transactions for which hedge accounting has been claimed that have not occurred and no significant element of hedge ineffectiveness requiring recognition in the profit and loss account.
-The carrying value as at 31 March 2021 was an asset of £3,534,000 (2020: £nil) and a liability of £164,000 (2020: £17,408,000).
+The carrying value as at 31 March 2022 was an asset of £93,228,000 (2021: £3,534,000) and a liability of £nil (2021: £164,000).